raindog308/roll20-aftermath/README.md

 `(From Critical Miss Roll): rolled 25: Dud round.
 Autoloaders/autoweapons require 1 action to manually clear the round.
 Other types clear with the next round, no special action necessary.`

+# Hit Location Tables

+You can create a nice hit location button for you and your players by creating a rollable table.
+Here are the steps:

+1. Load the two required dependency scripts:

+- recursiveTables.js
+- exportableTables.js

+# links

+2. In hit-location and hit-location-quad, you'll find commands that you copy/paste into your chat window (as GM) that will recreate the rollable tables (including the images).

+3. Modify the table so that it can be used by players.

+# image

+4. Then create the following macro:

+# image

+Copy/pasteable text for hit-location:

+`!rt[showicons:true|iconlabel:on|iconscale:25.0em] [[ 1t[hit-location] ]]`

+for hit-location-quad:

+`!rt[showicons:true|iconlabel:on|iconscale:25.0em] [[ 1t[hit-location] ]]`